Champion Power Equipment vs AIVOLT

 Is AIVOLT a reliable generator brand?

-Based on available data, AIVOLT carries a Tier F reliability rating of 38 out of 100, which is significantly below average.
-Champion Power Equipment, by comparison, holds a Tier B rating of 72 out of 100.
-Buyers considering AIVOLT should factor this lower reliability score into their purchasing decision.
+Based on the available data, AIVOLT carries a Tier F reliability rating with a score of 38 out of 100.
+This is significantly below Champion Power Equipment's Tier B rating of 72 out of 100, making AIVOLT one of the lower-rated brands in terms of reliability.

 Why does AIVOLT score higher in practical features than Champion?

 AIVOLT averages 6.3 in practical features compared to Champion's 5.2.
-While the specific reasons are not detailed in the scoring data, this suggests AIVOLT's small lineup may include user-friendly design elements related to portability, controls, or ease of operation that score well in that particular category.
+While the specific reasons are not detailed in the data, this suggests AIVOLT's designs may emphasize user-friendly operational elements.
+However, this advantage does not offset its lower scores in value, quality, and overall performance.

 Which brand offers better value for the money?